-Since the publication of the Communication from the Commission on the European Green Deal (70) in December 2019, ERA has strengthened its activities aiming at promoting the role of the railways in the decarbonation of the European transport sector.
+Since the publication of the Communication from the Commission on the European Green Deal in December 2019, ERA has strengthened its activities aiming at promoting the role of the railways in the decarbonation of the European transport sector.
 To make the European Union the first carbon neutral region in the world by 2050, lowering the transport emissions is crucial.
 Between 1990 and 2019, the transport emissions have gradually increased and reached 25% of the total greenhouse gas emissions of the EU.
 The transport sector is the second sector only to the energy sector in terms of emission.

 However, looking at the same period, the emissions of the railway sector have gradually decreased and nowadays represent less than 0.5% of the transport-related emissions.
-In addition, railways are also the mode of transport with the lowest external costs (externalgreenhouse gas emissions in transport by 2050
+In addition, railways are also the mode of transport with the lowest external costs (externalities).